danehobrecht/niu-mini-keymap/README.md

 ```
 This is indicating that the board is waiting to be reset.
 Resetting can be done with the physical reset button embedded in the P.C.B., which should be externally accessible from the underside of the board (you'll need something thin, yet rigid to be able to hit the button through the slim opening—such as the projectile piece from the Lego Star Wars Millenium Falcon set.
 Not saying that from experience, of course).
 If this isn't the case, pun intended, you might have to disassemble the keyboard to reach it.

-**Note: as a preventative measure, ensure RGB is toggled "on" prior to resetting.
+**Note: as a preemptive measure, ensure RGB is toggled "on" prior to resetting.
 QMK might not recognize the bootloader otherwise.**

 If the flash is successful, you will recieve the following:
 ```sh